petrum01/object-detection/README.md

 ##### Dataset
     1. Need to have a better test set
     2.	other class to train with ? with more images for training and testing
     3.	train with more classes

+## Part 3 : Running the trained net on a Raspberry Pi 3 for in-car inference

+The last part of the project is on‑device inference with low latency and a small model size and *hopefully* decent fps.